 Fernandez said the National Restaurant Association fully supports restaurateurs who choose to eliminate tipping at their establishments.

-Meyer, who runs 13 fine-dining restaurants in addition to founding burger and milkshake chain Shake Shack, made headlines for abandoning tipping and switching to “hospitality included” pricing late last year.
-He speaks candidly about the role of government in maintaining the status quo for tipped workers.
+Union Square Hospitality Group's Meyer, who runs 13 fine-dining restaurants in addition to burger and milkshake chain Shake Shack, made headlines for abandoning tipping and switching to "hospitality included" pricing late last year.
+Meyer speaks candidly about the role of government in maintaining the status quo for tipped workers.

 “As long as there’s an adjusted minimum wage for tipped workers, there’s no incentive for restaurateurs to do anything about it,” he told BuzzFeed News. “[It’s] a drug, and it’s hard to get off the drug.”